lukelarsen/generator-node-express/README.md

 <h4>Restarting the server</h4>

-When you edit files that need the server to restart for you to see the changes most of the time Grunt will just restart it for you.
+When you edit files that need the server to restart for you to see the changes, most of the time Grunt will just restart it for you.
 There are times when it gets stuck though.
-If this happens you can run this command to start it back up without reopening the project in Sublime and Chrome.
+If this happens you can run this command to start it back up without reopening the project in your editor and browser.

 ```
 $ grunt restart